 Tegretol Consumer (continued)

-Nausea, vomiting, dizziness, drowsiness, or unsteadiness may occur as your body adjusts to this medication.
-If any of these effects persist or worsen, notify your doctor or pharmacist promptly.
+Nausea, vomiting, dizziness, drowsiness, constipation, dry mouth, or unsteadiness may occur.
+If any of these effects persist or worsen, tell your doctor or pharmacist promptly.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.